imaplt/gopro-highlights/README.md

 ```
 pip install git+https://github.com/juanmcasillas/gopro2gpx
 ```
-   b) *Or* Download the repository, unpack it and instal with
+   b) *Or* Download the repository, unpack it and install with
 ```
 python setup.py install
 ```